Role Of The Data Protection Officer (DPO)

 The DPO should be positioned in the organisation where they have independence and access to the senior decision makers.

 This is why perhaps it should not be within IT, Service Management or HR.
 The most suitable position and it depends on the organisational structure would be in a compliance section but not information security compliance.
 The role could be reporting directly to the head of regulatory and legal compliance with a dotted line to COO or CEO.
-However the DPO typically should not be the CEO, COO, head of HR, Head of Departments or Head of Marketing that are responsible for complying with the GDPR, i.e. those having direct interest in processing of personal information.
+However the DPO typically should not be the CEO, COO, head of HR, Head of Departments or Head of Marketing that is responsible for complying with the GDPR, i.e. those having direct interest in the processing of personal information.

 One would not expect the role to report to the CISO or even the CIO either.
-Yes, these are important stakeholders but still delivery role in terms of compliance.
+Yes, these are important stakeholders but still is a delivery role in terms of compliance.
 Each organisation will have to make their own careful consideration and document their rationale for the DPO role positioning.

 The DPO will have to be independent as they will have to enforce the GDPR internally across the whole organisation; therefore they cannot be the poacher and the gamekeeper either.
 They are not prohibited from holding other roles but they must not be in conflict.
-I would be a good idea to map out the DPO role using some thing like the RACI or PARIS matrix to ensure segregation/separation of duties.
+I would be a good idea to map out the DPO role using something like the RACI or PARIS matrix to ensure segregation/separation of duties.

 Skills and qualities of the DPO

 The DPO is expected to have certain skills and knowledge, amongst these is detailed and expert knowledge of the GDPR and its application, as well as business context and operations of the data processing carried out by the business.
-Good grounding in information security and data protection technologies is also vital.
+A good grounding in information security and data protection technologies is also vital.